mikelduke/TripDistanceEstimator/README.md

 Click the Clear Map button to start over.

 For actual turn by turn directions, it is recommended to use the regular Google Maps app.

-Currently only bicycling directions are provided.

-##Coming Soon
-- Support for more types of directions
-- Saving markers